numpy/numpy/doc/source/reference/c-api.array.rst

     If *data* is ``NULL``, then new unitinialized memory will be allocated and *flags* can be non-zero to indicate a Fortran-style contiguous array.
-Use :c:func:`PyArray_FILLWBYTE` to initialze the memory.
+Use :c:func:`PyArray_FILLWBYTE` to initialize the memory.

     If *data* is not ``NULL``, then it is assumed to point to the memory to be used for the array and the *flags* argument is used as the